roeegro/SwimFix/README.md

         - 18 keypoint body keypoint estimation based on the OpenPose library.
     - **Performance evaluation** of the swimmer
     - **Visualization** of the swimmer's keypoints and angles in each frame
-    - **User Model Testing and Evaluation** including manual video annotation expected swimmer's pose vs actual swimmer's pose
+    - **Model Testing and Evaluation** including manual video annotation expected swimmer's pose vs actual swimmer's pose
 - **Input**: Video of the swimmer in a front setting (i.e. the camera is located at the end of the pool's track and faces the swimmer as he swims towards it)
 - **Output**:
 	- Keypoints display (PNG, JPG, MP4 and saving (CSV)